-These types of claims can and do happen, so it pays to understand what fraud actually is, what happens if you give the wrong information, how it’s detected, and the impact it can have on the cost of insurance.
+These types of claims can and do happen, fraud can be hard and soft.
+So, it pays to understand what fraud actually is, what happens if you give the wrong information, how it’s detected, and the impact it can have on the cost of insurance.

 What is insurance fraud?

-At last count, the Insurance Council of NZ estimated insurance fraud cost up to $450 million a year.
+The Insurance Fraud Bureau New Zealand (IFB) estimated insurance fraud for 2020 was $739 million.
 While it’s a lot of money, let’s get some perspective.
-The majority of customers are honest, and are treated as such.
+The majority of customers are honest and are treated as such.
 It’s only some customers who commit fraud intentionally and it’s mainly for their own financial gain.